pnidl/home-manager/README.md

 * __laguage: String__ - Preffered language of the user

 Additional methods:
-* __authenticate user__ - this method will check combination of email address and password to determine whether the user exists in the system and whether the password matches the stored value, it will return the User object if successful, throw AuthenticationException otherwise.
+* __authenticate user__ - (#4) this method will check combination of email address and password to determine whether the user exists in the system and whether the password matches the stored value, it will return the User object if successful, throw AuthenticationException otherwise.
-* __is user online__ - this method will check whether the given user is currently online
+* __is user online__ - (#9) this method will check whether the given user is currently online

 ![User service diagram](./documentation/diagrams/img/UserService.png)

 #### Household service
-Special implementation of Common CRUD service focused on master data entity Household.
+Special implementation of [Common CRUD service](#common-crud-service) focused on master data entity Household.
 Its main entity is Household class, descendant of Entity class with following additional fields:
 * __name: String__ - name of the household - the name shouldn't be unique on the database level, to allow multiple users to create households with same names as other users.
 * __schemaName: String__ - name of the database schema where the household data are stored